lizbethrobledo/lizbethrobledo.github.io/README.md

             <p>2.
 Bioninja was a lifesaver when wanting a quick overview of a lesson.
 Bioninja is also straightforward, but it doesn't contain all the small details that do matter.
 I also watched YouTube videos when the textbook wouldn't grasp my attention (Cheryl Hickman had great videos but they were over 20 minutes).</p>
             <p>3.
 It is A LOT of content and you won't be able to know everything.
 That is okay, being strong in some topics more than others will still benefit !!</p>
       <h4>Zayra: </h4>
+            <p>1.
+Read over content before you learn it in class.
+It's very useful to have some background info on what you're learning so that way you're not completely lost during class.</p>
+            <p>2.
+Study based on your learning style.
+It's very important for you to be aware of how you learn best.
+Try different things like repetition, color coding, or creating fun acronyms to help remember content.</p>
+            <p>3.
+Make sure to keep an organized binder/notebook.
+It makes it easier to find information to review for tests (especially the IB test).</p>
     </div>
     <div class="card">
       <h2>Math Y2 SL</h2>